psf/requests/docs/index.rst

 See `the same code, without Requests <https://gist.github.com/973705>`_.

-Requests takes all of the work out of Python HTTP — making your integration with web services seamless.
+Requests takes all of the work out of Python HTTP/1.1 — making your integration with web services seamless.
 There's no need to manually add query strings to your URLs, or to form-encode your POST data.
 Keep-alive and HTTP connection pooling are 100%  automatic, powered by `urllib3 <https://github.com/shazow/urllib3>`_, which is embedded within Requests.

 Testimonials